100,000 Genomes Project: Research

 The Genomics England Clinical Interpretation Partnership (GeCIP) includes 2,500 UK and international clinicians and scientists from approximately 300 institutions in 24 countries.
 There are plans to increase this number.
 Researchers are organised in "domains" formed around particular conditions, cancer types and research areas such as Machine Learning and Health Economics.
 The partnership is integrated with the NHS and the aims include improving the use of genotype and phenotype data in healthcare, and providing a platform for genomic research collaborations to add to the knowledge base for genetic disorders.

 GenOMICC study on COVID-19

 The 100,000 Genomes Project provided a pre-COVID reference set in the GenOMICC study on COVID-19.
 Genomics England worked in partnership with the GenOMICC consortium, led by the University of Edinburgh, to analyse the whole genome sequences of approximately 20,000 people who have been severely affected by COVID-19.
 This data was compared with 15,000 other genomes from people who were only mildly affected.
 It was combined with data set which now includes more than 120,000 genomes (from the "100,000 Genomes" Project).
 The 100,000 Genomes Project was referred to as the "incredibly important" pre-COVID reference set.

-Industrial partnerships

-From 2015 to 2017, 13 companies joined to form a pre-competitive industry trial, named the Genomics Expert Network for Enterprises (GENE) Consortium.
-This trial aimed to bring industry expertise into the 100,000 Genomes Project to identify potential benefits for patients, as the private sector is involved in developing new medicines and diagnostics for the NHS.